angular/angular/aio/content/guide/server-communication.md

 ## Guarding against Cross-Site Request Forgery

-In a cross-site request forgery (CSRF or XSRF), an attacker tricks the user into visiting a different web page with malignant code that secretly sends a malicious request to your application's web server,
+In a cross-site request forgery (CSRF or XSRF), an attacker tricks the user into visiting a different web page with malignant code that secretly sends a malicious request to your application's web server.

 The server and client application must work together to thwart this attack.
 Angular's `Http` client does its part by applying a default `CookieXSRFStrategy` automatically to all requests.